 You recognize Sally Ride because the first American woman to travel into the area.
 But here are six things you may not know approximately the astronaut, who turned into born on May 26, 1951.

-1. Sally Ride proved there might be such factor as a stupid question.
+1. Sally Ride proved there might be such a thing as a stupid question.

-When Sally Ride made her first area flight in 1983, she turned into both the first American woman and the youngest American to make the journey to the final frontier.
+When Sally Ride made her first space flight in 1983, she became both the first American woman and the youngest American to make the journey to the final frontier.
 Both of these distinctions show just how qualified and committed.
-Ride became her career, but additionally, they opened her up to a slew of absurd questions from the media.
+Ride became her career, but additionally, it opened her up to a slew of absurd questions from the media.

 Journalist Michael Ryan recounted a number of the sillier questions posted to Ride in a June 1983 profile for People.
 Among the highlights: